 3 Steps to Scoring an Expensive Disney Trip

 - Fly your family to a Disney destination with rewards.

 - Use hotel points or flexible rewards to book a cheap or free stay.

 - Use points to cover the costs of park tickets and other fun attractions.

 Fly Your Family to Disney World

 In most cases, one of the easiest ways to fly your family to Disney World is to sign up for the Southwest Rapid Rewards® Plus Credit Card.
-You can earn up to 80,000 points.
-Earn 50,000 points after you spend $2,000 on purchases in the first 3 months.
-Earn an additional 30,000 points after you spend $10,000 on purchases in the first 9 months.
+Earn Companion Pass® through 2/28/2022 plus 30,000 points after you spend $5,000 on purchases in the first 3 months.
+With Companion Pass®, every time you fly, your friend can too.
 However, it is important to remember that the $69 annual fee for this card is not waived the first year.